ekcomputer/Northern_Change_Lab/Resources.md

 * [Geospatial Data Analysis with Python](https://github.com/UW-GDA/gda_course_2020) - course by [David Shean](https://dshean.github.io/) at UW, one of the creaters of ICESat-2 Hackweek.

 * [Pangeo tutorial](https://github.com/pangeo-data/pangeo-tutorial) - Intro to the main Pangeo packages: jupyter, geopandas, xarray, dask, and intake

+* [WVView](http://www.wvview.org/course_directory.html) - a "consortium of public, private, and non-profit remote sensing organizations" with a mission that includes: "Develop free and open courses and training materials associated with a wide range of geospatial topics and technologies."
+They host several free online courses.

 ## Introductions to remote sensing from NASA ARSET
 * [Fundamentals of Remote Sensing](https://arset.gsfc.nasa.gov/webinars/fundamentals-remote-sensing): Session 2B: Satellites, Sensors, and Earth Systems Models for Water Resources Management and Session 2C: Fundamentals of Aquatic Remote Sensing